 How to Use the Database

-The database documents the plundered art objects that came into the hands of the ERR in German-occupied France and Belgium which were processed through the Jeu de Paume between late 1940 and August 1944.
-It is a repository of historical and visual information concerning these objects that has been extracted from three different archival sources.
+The ERR database documents art objects that were plundered by agents of the Einsatzstab Reichsleiter Rosenberg (ERR) in German-occupied France and Belgium.
+These objects were processed through the Jeu de Paume between late 1940 and August 1944.
+The database is a repository of historical and visual information concerning these objects that has been extracted from many different archival sources.

-The working document for the database is the card typed by ERR staff either at the Jeu de Paume, in Paris (AGL); Fussen, in Germany (AGF); or Schloss Kogl, in Austria (AGK).
-The card contains a brief or detailed description of the object and an alpha-numeric code assigned by ERR personnel, a set of initials followed by a number.
-In many cases the card also includes the pre-1940 provenance of the object, the date at which it was inventoried and the disposition of the object.
+The working document for the database is a card typed by ERR staff either in Brussels, Belgium (AGB), at the Jeu de Paume/Louvre complex, in Paris (AGL); Fussen, in Germany (AGF); or Schloss Kogl, in Austria (AGK).
+The card contains a description of the object and an alpha-numeric code assigned by ERR personnel, one or more letters followed by a number.
+In many cases the card also includes the pre-1940 provenance of the object, the date at which it was inventoried and the projected disposition of the object.

-Since the ERR card was produced in German, the basic descriptive information regarding each object appears in German and, occasionally, in French.
+The descriptive information regarding each object appears in German and, occasionally, in French and English

 The database is articulated around the looted object, the artist or creator of the object, the medium or category of the object, the historical period during which it was produced, its persecuted owner, and the plundered collection from which it came.

 In order to become familiar with the database, the user may wish to focus on specific collections by clicking on the acronym assigned by the ERR to a specific collection (like R for Rothschild, Bc for Bacri, Aro for Aronson, etc…).

 You can then combine a search on a collection acronym with the medium of the object.
 This will allow you, for example, to retrieve all paintings or decorative objects in a given collection.